Best Place to See Orangutans in Sumatra: Our Top 6 Spots for Sumatran Jungle Trekking

 The pet trade also plays a role, with baby orangutans sold and traded on the black market.

 Orangutans only birth and raise one baby at a time (with the very rare exception).
-Baby stays with mum for five or more years, so it is difficult for this species to recover from rapid population drops.
+Baby stays with mum for at least five years, so it is difficult for this species to recover from rapid population drops.

-There are many organisations working hard to save the orangutan and their habitat, both within Sumatra and from further afield.
+There are many organisations working hard to save orangutans and their habitats, both within Sumatra and from further afield.
 To follow and support their work, check out some of our friends at these organisations:

 A Note on Responsible Ecotourism

-You should always choose a a responsible guide when you go in search of orangutans.
+Please always choose a responsible guide when you go in search of orangutans.
 Never encourage your guide to take you up close to these beautiful animals, as tempting as it may be.

 Remember, you are in their home and you must respect them.
 Humans can pass on a multitude of illnesses to primates, some of which may prove to be fatal.

 There’s nothing quite as spectacular as watching an orangutan gracefully and silently moving through the rainforest canopy from below.
-Keep your distance and appreciate the person of the forest as nature intended them to be.
+Keep your distance and appreciate these people of the forest as nature intended them to be.